mohammadali-arjomand/eitaaphplib/README.md

 # EitaaPHP-lib
-## What is this?
-It's a lightweight library for working with eitaayar api in php
+EitaaPHP-lib a lightweight library for working with eitaayar api in php

 ## How to add in project?
 to add this library to your project: